 In order to prepare a log for Tiki Carving, you will need the following items: a hardhat or a helmet, a respirator, a log, a planer, and a blade.

-Shopsmith Academy shows you how to safely make a 60 degree bevel miter cut.
+Shopsmith Academy shows you how to add 24 inches to your jointer for a bigger outfeed table.
 Apply this lesson to your next woodworking project.
 Watch this video for useful woodworking tips.
 Search Shopsmith Academy on WonderHowTo for more woodworking videos.